Full Metal Jacket: Development

-In 1985, Kubrick contacted Hasford and invited him to join the team; he talked to Hasford by telephone three to four times a week for hours at a time.
-Kubrick had already written a detailed treatment of the novel, and Kubrick and Herr met at Kubrick's home every day, breaking the treatment into scenes.
+In 1985, Kubrick contacted Hasford and invited him to join the team; they spoke by telephone three to four times a week for hours at a time.
+Kubrick had already written a detailed treatment of the novel, and they met at Kubrick's home every day, breaking the treatment into scenes.
 Herr then wrote the first draft of the film script.
 Kubrick worried the audience might misread the book's title as a reference to people who did only half a day's work and changed it to Full Metal Jacket after coming across the phrase in a gun catalogue.
 After the first draft was complete, Kubrick telephoned his orders to Hasford and Herr, who mailed their submissions to him.
 Kubrick read and edited Hasford's and Herr's submissions, and the team repeated the process.
 Neither Hasford nor Herr knew how much each had contributed to the screenplay, which led to a dispute over the final credits.
-Hasford said, "We were like guys on an assembly line in the car factory.
-I was putting on one widget and Michael was putting on another widget and Stanley was the only one who knew that this was going to end up being a car".
+Hasford said: "We were like guys on an assembly line in the car factory.
+I was putting on one widget and Michael was putting on another widget and Stanley was the only one who knew that this was going to end up being a car."
 Herr said Kubrick was not interested in making an anti-war film but "he wanted to show what war is like".

 At some point, Kubrick wanted to meet Hasford in person, but Herr advised against this, describing The Short-Timers author as a "scary man, a big, haunted marine", and did not believe Hasford and Kubrick would "get on".
 Kubrick, however, insisted on the meeting, which occurred at Kubrick's house in England.
-The meeting went poorly, and Hasford did not meet with Kubrick again.
+The meeting went poorly; Kubrick privately told Herr: "I can't deal with this man," and Hasford did not meet with Kubrick again.